kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 tab should show what changed in snapshot 1 and snapshot 2.

-# Pipelines
+# Flows

-A Kosli pipeline stores information about what happens in your build system.
+A Kosli flow stores information about what happens in your build system.
 The output of the build system is called an *artifact* in Kosli.
 This can be an application, a docker image, documentation, a filesystem, etc.